fayaz12g/totk-aar/README.md

-# totk-aar
+# Any Aspect Ratio for Tears of the Kingdom!
 Any Aspect Ratio for Tears of the Kingdom!
-With HUD fix
+With HUD fix and controller merge and blackscreenfix

 download link: https://github.com/fayaz12g/totk-aar/releases/download/3.0.0/AAR.3.0.0.zip